susmit31/obsidian/Quotes.md

 - Eat to live not live to eat -> Ben Franklin
 - I disapprove of what you say, but I will defend to death your right to say it -> Voltaire
 - Charity begins at home and justice next door -> Dickens (Great Expectations)
+- A dream isn't what you see while sleeping it is that which won't let you sleep -> APJ Abdul Kalam
+- Early to bed and early to rise -> Ben Franklin
 - Knowledge comes but wisdom lingers -> Tennyson (Locksley Hall)
 - Good fences make good neighbours -> Frost
 - Man is the maker of his own fate -> Marlowe
 - Honesty is the best policy -> Ben Franklin
+- If you want to shine like the sun, first burn like it -> APJ Abdul Kalam
+- Speech is great, silence is greater -> Thomas Carlyle
+- Popular opinion is the greatest lie -> Carlyle
+-